-Existing multicast algorithms either assume a fixed network size, low dimension networks or consider only the latency at the network level.
-Having surveyed the literature, existing solutions to multicast communication in interconnection networks rely on two main strategies.
-In view of the dominance of the start-up time in the overall multicast latency, algorithms in the first strategy try to reduce the number of start-ups required to perform multicast, but this has been shown to be inefficient under high traffic loads [8, 10, 14].
+In general, existing multicast communication algorithms rely on two main strategies.
+In view of the dominance of the start-up time in the overall multicast latency, algorithms in the first class try to reduce the number of start-ups required to perform multicast, but this has been shown to be inefficient under high traffic loads [8, 10, 14].
 For instance, the Dual Path (DP) and Multi Path (MP) algorithms proposed in [10] use this strategy.
 Briefly, DP uses at most two copies of the multicast message to cover the destination nodes, which are grouped into two disjoint sub-groups.
 This may decrease the path length for some multicast messages.
 The MP algorithm attempts to reduce path lengths by using up to four copies (or 2n for the ndimensional mesh) of the multicast message.
 As per the multi-path multicast algorithm, all the destinations of the multicast message are grouped into four disjoint subsets such that all the destinations in a subset are in one of the four quadrants when source is viewed as the origin.
 Copies of the message are routed using dual-path routing (see [10] for a complete description).
 Algorithms in the second class, on the other hand, tend to use shorter paths, but messages can then suffer from higher latencies due to the number of start-ups required [15].
 Based on this strategy, for example, the Column Path (CP) algorithm presented in [15] partitions the set of destinations into at most 2k subsets (e.g. k is the number of columns in the mesh), such that there are at most two messages directed to each column.

 Generally, most existing path-based algorithms incur high multicast latency.
 This is due to the use of long paths required to cover the groups serially like algorithms under the umbrella of the first multicast approach or those of the second category, in which an excessive number of start-ups is involved.
 In addition, a common problem associated with most existing multicast algorithms is that they can overload the selected multicast path and hence cause traffic congestion.
 This is mainly because most existing grouping schemes [8, 10, 15] do not consider the issue of load balancing during a multicast operation.
 More importantly, existing multicast algorithms have been designed with a consideration paid only to the multicast latency at the network level, resulting in an erratic variation of the message arrival times at the destination nodes.
 As a consequence, some parallel applications cannot be performed efficiently using these algorithms, especially those applications which are sensitive to variations in the message delivery times at the nodes involved in the multicast operation.
 Thus, our objective here is to propose a new multicast algorithm that can overcome the limitations of existing algorithms and thus leading to improve the performance of multicast communication in mesh networks.
-In our previous work [2], a new multicast scheme, the Qualified Group (QG) has been devised for meshes.
-Such a scheme has been studied under restricted operating conditions, such as low dimensional networks, fixed symmetric network sizes and a limited number of destination nodes [2].
+In a previous work [2], a new multicast scheme, the Qualified Group (QG) has been proposed for symmetric meshes.
+Such a scheme has been studied under restricted operating conditions, such as specific traffic load, fixed network sizes and a limited number of destination nodes [2].
 In the context of the issues discussed above, this paper makes two major contributions.
-Firstly, the QG is generalised here with the aim of handling multicast communication in symmetric, asymmetric 3D meshes and different network sizes.
+Firstly, the QG is generalised here with the aim of handling multicast communication in symmetric, asymmetric and different network sizes.
 Secondly, unlike many previous works, this study considers the issue of multicast latency at both the network and node levels across different traffic scenarios.

-3 The Qualified Groups QG Algorithm
+3 The Qualified Groups (QG) Algorithm